misha1235000/ec2-dashboard-ui/README.md

 ## Clone Repository

-Clone the repository by using the git cli
+Clone the repository by using the git cli.

 ```node
 git clone https://github.com/misha1235000/ec2-dashboard-ui.git